doevelopper/quality-management-system/README_ACME_Workbook.md

 - Summary_Variance_ART: per-sprint variance (Actual - Planned) by ART, plus planned/actual totals, variance hours, and variance %.
 - Summary_Variance_Team: per-sprint variance by (ART, Team, Unit), with totals and variance %.
 - Dashboard visual: a clustered column chart comparing Planned vs Actual by ART, with a compact table of totals.
-  - Variance sheets include conditional formatting: red for overruns (Actual > Planned), green for underruns (Actual < Planned).
+  - Variance sheets include conditional formatting with a neutral threshold:
+    - Red: Overrun (variance > threshold hours)
+    - Green: Underrun (variance < -threshold hours)
+    - Neutral: |variance| ≤ threshold (no fill)
+  - Pass `--variance-threshold-hours <h>` to set the neutral zone.
+Default is 0 (no neutral zone).
+  - A small legend block on each variance sheet explains the colors and shows the current threshold used at generation time.

 Optional stacked chart (actuals only):
 - Pass `--stacked-chart` to add a stacked column chart of Actuals by ART per Sprint.